DIT168-V2V-responsibles/v2v-protocol/README-suggestion.md

 ## Requests/Reponses

-Fields of requests and their types are denoted: <Type> <field name>, capitalizing the type.
+Fields of requests and their types are denoted: Type field name.

 ### Announce Presence
 This message is intended as a way of letting cars in the network know about each other.
 Each car should sent an Announce Presence message as soon as they connect to the network.
 A car, upon receiving an Announce Presence message, should in turn itself broadcast an Announce Presence message to let the newly connected car know about it too.